 There should be no visitors to school sites unless they are essential.
 Your school can provide guidance as to who is considered essential.

-Canteens and uniform shops can open at the discretion of the principal.
+Canteens and uniform shops can open at the discretion of the Principal.

 Out of school hours care can continue to operate.

-Seven National Principles 0f Education
+Seven National Principles of Education

 Prime Minister Scott Morrison has released a list of seven National Principles, regarding schools, that were agreed to by the National Cabinet on 16 April.